By Laura Strachan, volunteer writer

 I travel to and from work every day by TTC, five days a week.
 I drive all other times.

 Your best option is a preloaded PRESTO card.
-At $6.20/day you are still paying less than a monthly pass.
-And you don’t have to fuss with tokens or cash.
+At $6.70/day you are still paying less than a monthly pass.
+And you don’t have to fuss with cash or your credit card.

 I use TTC to commute to work and get around on weekends.

 A Monthly TTC pass is for you.
-Better yet, save $151/year and commit to a 12-Month Pass (paid in monthly increments).
+Better yet, save $156/year and commit to a 12-Month Pass (paid in monthly increments).

 We are a family of five with three kids under 12.
 We use TTC occasionally to get downtown or to special events.

-Kids 12 and under ride free on both TTC and GO Transit.
-The adults in the family could pay cash or purchase tokens and save them for future rides as there is no set expiration date for tokens yet.
+Kids 12 and under ride for free on both TTC and GO Transit.
+The adults in the family could pay a cash fare or purchase a PRESTO card which they can re-fill as needed.

 My teenager takes the TTC to school.

 Youth, as well as seniors can ride at a reduced rate.
-If your teen also uses the TTC on weekends consider a Monthly Pass to save some cash.
-A Monthly Pass is worth 27 return trips, but gets you unlimited travel!
+If your teen also uses the TTC on weekends, consider a Monthly Pass to save money.
+A Monthly Pass is worth 27 return trips but gets you unlimited travel!

 I live near a GO station and work in the core.
 Should I GO or TTC?